FAQ

 My pet isn't quite right.
 Should I make an appointment?

 Absolutely!
 Since animals can’t can’t tell you what’s wrong or how much it hurts, it’s important to take cues from their behaviour.
-Dogs and cats are experts at masking pain, so if you sense something is wrong, it is usually worse than you think.
+Dogs and cats are experts at masking pain, so if you sense something is wrong it is a good idea to book in with one our our vets.

 Do I need to make an appointment or can I pop in anytime?

 Many cats do not enjoy cages, car rides, strange people and strange smells.
-Aggressive cats in the clinic are either stressed or sore.
-We want to make sure that our cat patients get the best care possible which means reducing stress and seeing them regularly.
+Cats who are fractious in the clinic are either stressed or sore.
+We want to make sure that our feline patients get the best care possible which means reducing stress and seeing them regularly.

 When it comes to getting them into the car covering the cage with a thin sheet may help reduce their stress.
 For the cats that stress out a lot we can prescribe medications to be given before their visit that have a huge effect on reducing stress.